 A Quaint Path

 Unrefined stone slabs can be used to create fairytale-like pathways that weave between low shrubs and groundcover to enhance the character of your garden.
 Utilizing units in various shapes and sizes, while opting for a random arrangement, will reinforce the organic look and feel of the pathway.
 The right approach can result in the creation of a path that appears to have manifested naturally over time.
-Allowing groundcover to spill over the edges of the path and infiltrate the joints between the natural stones can contribute toward achieving an untouched aesthetic.
+Allowing groundcover to spill over the edges of the path and infiltrate the joints between the landscaping stones can contribute toward achieving an untouched aesthetic.
 Small pebbles can also be used to create informal paths; however, that option depends on if they’ll be comfortable underfoot.

 A Patio to Impress